 Blue Dots are strategically located where refugees are, including border points, reception sites, and urban centers.
 In cities, UNHCR has established Blue Dots linked to existing cash enrolment centres which have been resources to identify persons at heightened risk.
-As of 27 May, 12 Blue Dots are providing services across Poland with more upcoming.
-Protection staff, social workers, mental health and psychosocial support personnel, legal aid providers and interpreters operate the Blue Dots, to provide information, assistance and refer to specialized services to access further support.
+As of 10 June, 12 Blue Dots are providing services across Poland in addition to one protection hub in Rzeszow.
+Protection staff, social workers, mental health and psychosocial support personnel, legal aid providers and interpreters operate these hubs to provide information, assistance and refer to specialized services to access further support.